UHDanke/gd_docs/triggers/area.md

 Area Move, Area Rotate, Area Scale and Area Tint have cumulative effects \- **Priority** decides the order in which they are applied, from highest first to lowest last.
 Area Fade triggers have exclusive effects \- the trigger with highest **Priority** is used.
-If there are multiple active triggers with the same **Priority**, then the order is from oldest first to newest last.
+If there are multiple active triggers with the same **Priority**, then spawn order is used (oldest first to newest last).

 ## Multiple Areas